NextCenturyCorporation/neon-dash/src/app/library/README.md

 ### The Data Server

-TODO
+The NCCL [**Data Server**](https://github.com/NextCenturyCorporation/neon-server), formerly called the "Neon Server", is a Java REST Server that serves as an intermediary between your frontend application and your datastores.
+Its job is to provide datastore adapters, run datastore queries, transform query results, and perform optional data processing.
+The [**Search Component**](#search) sends queries to it and receives query results from it using the [SearchService](#searchservice).
+As a standalone application, the NCCL Data Server must be deployed separately from your frontend application.

 ## How can I use the Next Century Component Library too?

 ### Dependencies

 * [Web Components Polyfills](https://www.npmjs.com/package/@webcomponents/webcomponentsjs)
-* A deployed instance of the [NCCL Data Server](https://github.com/NextCenturyCorporation/neon-server) (formerly called the Neon Server)
+* A deployed instance of the [NCCL Data Server](https://github.com/NextCenturyCorporation/neon-server)

 ### The Basics